 It’s a bit of a debatable subject whether or not Croatia is one of the cheap countries in Europe.
 I think it depends on where you are traveling from and what’s the exchange rate of the Euro to your local currency.

 July and August are the most touristic months with hundreds of visitors flocking famous Dubrovnik and its nearby islands.
 Prices do increase during these months and the accommodation is limited, so book as early as possible.
 However, don’t let this ruin your plans of visiting this amazing country.
 Try to avoid super popular cities if you are keen on spending your summer vacation here.

-The accommodation is expensive in those popular islands such as Hvar, Korcula, Brac, and in Dubrovnik.
+The accommodation is expensive in those popular islands such as Hvar, Korcula, Brac, and Dubrovnik.
 Croatia has more than 100 islands, and instead of visiting Dalmatia, explore the Istria region in summer.

 The coastal and a bit less known city of Zadar could be a great alternative.
 Here, you can do plenty of things for free, including listening to the Sea Organ and watching one of the most stunning sunsets.